23 Meanings

 Don't drag me down

-Reach out to the promised land
+reach out to the promised land

 Your history books are full of lies,

-Media -blitz gonna dry your eyes
+media -blitz gonna dry your eyes

-You're eighteen want to be a man
+You're eighteen wanna be a man

 Your granddaddy's in the Ku Klux Klan